The pulse of all our lives… Irvine Welsh

 One of Scotland’s best troubadours… fabulous… Bob Harris (BBC)

-Award winning Scottish singer songwriter Dean Owens is widely hailed as one of UK’s finest troubadours, with fans including authors Irvine Welsh (Trainspotting), Ian Rankin (Rebus) and BBC legend “Whispering” Bob Harris.
+Award winning Scottish singer songwriter Dean Owens is one of UK’s finest troubadours, with fans including authors Irvine Welsh (Trainspotting), Ian Rankin (Rebus) and BBC legend “Whispering” Bob Harris.

 IRVINE WELSH: Dean Owens’ music and story feels like a tribute to the songs inside us, the tales of our lives, reaching into us to find the threads of our common humanity… As a vocalist Dean is possessed with a voice which soars to the exuberant highs and swoops to melancholic lows that I’ve witnessed break hearts far, far harder than mine.
 And it perfectly delivers those beautiful songs of love and loss, the pulse of all our lives.
 (From the sleeve notes for The Man From Leith)

 A son of Leith, the toughened sinew of a Scottish heritage runs through Dean Owens like suspension bridge cable.
 His is the pugilist’s stare, the poet’s heart, the scholar’s ear for the origins of his craft and an unflinching honesty; all worn lightly, wielded with respect.
 His music conjures the open road’s wild romanticism, whilst searching for and combining the primal sounds of two very different countries, distilling the Scottish and Americana into a unique blend.
 Applying a genre to Dean’s songs is to do them a disservice.
 He’s a musical polymath, a restless troubadour searching for that place where the twin motherlodes of home and muse meet – the unfettered enthusiasm of a rock ‘n’ roller coupled with the sympathetic delivery of folk’s best storytellers.

 Scottish, Americana in a unique blend… No Depression (review of Southern Wind)